Astrometric mock observations for determining the local dark matter density: Introduction

 \section{Introduction}

 In recent years, dedicated searches for candidates of dark matter (DM) particles have intensified.
 Experiments aiming at direct detection of the DM particles look for signals from recoil of DM particles with nuclei inside the detector \citep[e.g.,][and references therein]{s:07,b:12}.
 Thus, the event rates of the direct detection are clearly proportional to the local DM density (LDMD) around the solar system, $\rho_{\rm dm}^\odot$.
-However, the event rates have degeneracy between the LDMD and cross-sections of the DM particles, therefore we cannot determine the cross-sections without knowledge of the LDMD.
 This is why the problem of determining the LDMD at the solar position has recently been attracting a great deal of attention.